Last Updated 23rd June 2021 with printable checklists added.

-The Brexit transition period ended on 1st of January 2021, which makes taking your pets abroad from the UK involve much more red tape.
+Since the Brexit transition period ended on 1st of January 2021, taking your pets abroad from the UK involve much more red tape.

 On 9th December 2020, The European Union announced that from 1st January 2021, Britain, except Northern Ireland, will have ‘Part 2’ listed status for pets (dogs, cats and ferrets) travelling to the EU.

 - Your Current UK-issued EU Pet Passport is No Longer Valid – from 1st January 2021, existing Pet Passports issued in England, Wales and Scotland (pictured) are no longer valid for travel to the EU.
 (If you are already in the EU, the UK passport remains valid for the duration of your trip.)